Deploy a mobile checkout using Vercel

 We need to supply some variables so that our checkout can work properly.

 Screenshot of the deploy to Vercel workflow, showing the configure project section.
-It shows six required environment variables.
+It shows five required environment variables.

 NEXT_PUBLIC_BUNDLE_IDENTIFIERYour iOS app's bundle ID, for example com.example.myapp.